Eye Colour

 Advanced Diabetic Retinopathy

-This week’s blog on Advanced Diabetic Retinopathy has been contributed by Dr Ammar Safar, Medical Director, Consultant Ophthalmologist and Vitreoretinal Surgeon.
+This week’s blog on Advanced Diabetic Retinopathy has been contributed by Dr. Ammar Safar, Chief Medical Officer, Consultant Ophthalmologist and Vitreoretinal Surgeon.
 Advanced Diabetic Retinopathy The effects of uncontrolled diabetes (through diet or medications) on the eye can be devastating in several ways.
-The most severe effect is on the Retina, a sensitive membrane that lines… Continue reading Advanced Diabetic Retinopathy
+The most severe effect is on the Retina, a sensitive membrane that… Continue reading Advanced Diabetic Retinopathy

 Age-Related Macular Degeneration